Water supply and sanitation in Yemen: Urban water supply and sanitation

-Until 2000 urban water and sewer services were provided by a national public enterprise called the National Water and Sanitation Authority (NWSA).
-According to a study of the reform process, before the reform tariffs were set by the national government at levels insufficient to meet operating costs, the revenues were centrally controlled, civil service salaries were too low to motivate staff; local branches were dependent on headquarters for hiring and firing staff; budgets allocated to branches were inadequate; and centralized procedures and management systems were inadequate to run the branches on a more efficient cost recovery basis.
+Until 2000, urban water and sewer services were managed by a national public enterprise called the National Water and Sanitation Authority (NWSA).
+Institutional studies of the reform period identified significant systemic inefficiencies within this model: tariffs were set by the national government at levels insufficient to meet cost recovery; revenues were centrally controlled, limiting local autonomy; and civil service salaries were inadequate to retain skilled staff.
+Furthermore, local branches were lacked the independence to hire and fire staff; budgets allocated to branches were inadequate; and centralized procedures and management systems did not run local branches in a cost-efficient manner.

-A World Bank-funded study, which would become the blueprint of the reform process, was conducted by John Kalbermatten during 1995–1996.
-The study recommended that the urban water and sanitation sector should be decentralized, corporatized and commercialized through the creation of local corporations that would take over service provision from the national utility NWSA.
-In addition, the private sector was to take a major role in service provision and an autonomous regulatory agency was to be created.
-This became national policy in 1997.
+A 1995–1996 study funded by the World Bank, led by John Kalbermatten, became the blueprint of the sectoral reform.
+The study recommended to decentralizing, corporatizing and commercializing urban water and sanitation services, and to replace them with local corporations, proposing that replace the National Water and Sanitation Authority (NWSA) in service provision.
+Additionally, recommendations were made for the private sector to take a major role in service provision and to establish an autonomous regulatory agency.
+These recommendations were formally adopted as national policy in 1997.

-A small branch of the national utility NWSA in Rada'a in the Al Bayda' Governorate was selected to be a pilot to test the decentralized, commercial approach.
-The principles on which the reform were based became thus known as the Rada'a.
-They are as follows:
+A small NWSA branch in Rada'a town, located in the Al-Bayda' Governorate was selected as a pilot project to test the proposed reform.
+The principles governing this pilot, which referred to as the "Rada’a Model," included the following mandates: